Amazon Web Services service integrations with Security Hub CSPM - Amazon Security Hub

 For more information about using Patch Manager, see Amazon Systems Manager Patch Manager in the Amazon Systems Manager User Guide.

-Amazon services that receive findings from Security Hub
+Amazon services that receive findings from Security Hub CSPM

 Amazon Audit Manager (Receives findings)

-Amazon Chatbot (Receives findings)
+Amazon Q Developer in chat applications (Receives findings)

-Amazon Chatbot receives findings from Security Hub.
+Amazon Q Developer in chat applications receives findings from Security Hub CSPM.

 Amazon Detective (Receives findings)